-In the current year, the entity has adopted the following standards and interpretations that are effective for the current financial year and that are relevant to its operations:
+In the current year, the Entity has adopted the following standards and interpretations that are effective for the current financial year and that are relevant to its operations:

-Standard / Interpretation: Effective date: Years beginning on or after Expected impact: • GRAP 1 (as amended 2018): Presentation of Financial Statements 01 April 2019 The impact of the amendment is not material. • GRAP 2 (as amended 2018): Cash Flow Statements 01 April 2019 The impact of the amendment is not material. • GRAP 3 (as amended 2018): Accounting Policies, Change in Accounting Estimates and Errors 01 April 2019 The impact of the amendment is not material. • GRAP 9 (as amended 2018): Revenue from Exchange Transactions 01 April 2019 The impact of the amendment is not material. • GRAP 12 (as amended 2018): Inventories 01 April 2019 The impact of the amendment is not material. • GRAP 14 (as amended 2018): Events after the reporting Period 01 April 2019 The impact of the amendment is not material. • GRAP 19 (as amended 2018): Provisions, Contingent Liabilities and Contingent Assets 01 April 2019 The impact of the amendment is not material. • GRAP 23 (as amended 2018): Revenue from Non- exchange Transactions 01 April 2019 The impact of the amendment is not material. • GRAP 24 (as amended 2016): Presentation of Budget Information in Financial Statements 01 April 2019 The impact of the amendment is not material. • GRAP 104 (as amended 2018): Financial Instruments 01 April 2019 The impact of the amendment is not material. • GRAP 20: Related parties 01 April 2019 The impact of the amendment is not material. • GRAP 32: Service Concession Arrangements: Grantor 01 April 2019 The impact of the amendment is not material. • GRAP 108: Statutory Receivables 01 April 2019 The impact of the amendment is not material. • GRAP 109: Accounting by Principals and Agents 01 April 2019 The impact of the amendment is not material.
+Standard/ Interpretation: Effective date: Years beginning on or after Expected impact: GRAP 1 (as amended 2018): Presentation of Financial Statements 01 April 2018 The impact of the amendment is not material.
+GRAP 2 (as amended 2018): Cash Flow Statements 01 April 2018 The impact of the amendment is not material.
+GRAP 3 (as amended 2018): Accounting Policies, Change in Accounting Estimates and Errors 01 April 2018 The impact of the amendment is not material.
+GRAP 9 (as amended 2018): Revenue from Exchange Transactions 01 April 2018 The impact of the amendment is not material.
+GRAP 12 (as amended 2018): Inventories 01 April 2018 The impact of the amendment is not material.
+GRAP 14 (as amended 2018): Events after the reporting Period 01 April 2018 The impact of the amendment is not material.
+GRAP 19 (as amended 2018): Provisions, Contingent Liabilities and Contingent Assets 01 April 2018 The impact of the amendment is not material.
+GRAP 23 (as amended 2018): Revenue from Non-exchange Transactions 01 April 2018 The impact of the amendment is not material.
+GRAP 24 (as amended 2016): Presentation of Budget Information in Financial Statements 01 April 2018 The impact of the amendment is not material.
+GRAP 104 (as amended 2018): Financial Instruments 01 April 2018 The impact of the amendment is not material.